Oil rises after Trump assurance on China trade deal

 Bank of America (BofA) Global Research has lifted its oil price forecast for this year.
 It now expects Brent crude to average $43.70 a barrel in 2020, up from a previous estimate of $37.

-(Additional reporting by Jessica Jaganathan in Singapore and Aaron Sheldrick in Tokyo; Editing by David Goodman)
+(Additional reporting by Jessica Jaganathan in Singapore and Aaron Sheldrick in Tokyo; editing by David Goodman and Jason Neely)